Berry Bread Pudding, made with your favorite berries and soft bread, is an easy to prepare dessert that is incredibly rich and decadent.

 - Banana Bread Pudding with Rum Sauce

 This recipe uses pure vanilla extract.
 Did you know you can make your own homemade vanilla extract?
 It makes the perfect gift too.
 Watch how in the video below.

 - 8 oz Brioche Alternatively you can use aprox.
 2 large pastries or 3 slices Sweet Bread: brioche, challah, croissant are best

 - 3 eggs

 - 1 Tablespoon Vanilla Extract

-- 1 1⁄4 cup Milk whole or evaporated is preferred, but others can be substituted
+- 1 1⁄4 cups Milk whole or evaporated is preferred, but others can be substituted

-- 1 1⁄2 cups of frozen berries (1 part raspberry 2 parts marionberry, and 3 parts blueberry is Mindy's
+- 1 1⁄2 cups berries frozen recommended, I used 1 part raspberry, 2 parts marionberry, and 3 parts blueberry

 - Chop the bread or pastries into approximately 1 inch cubes, set aside.